decentralized-identity/interoperability/agenda.md

 <details>

 <summary>Topics List</summary>

+### Fresh list of topics
+* Snorre - Library polooza.
+Invite https://github.com/uport-project/veramo about the [DAF update](https://medium.com/uport/trusted-p2p-messaging-with-dids-didcomm-and-vcs-398f4c3f3cda), https://www.spruceid.com, https://wiki.hyperledger.org/display./aries To talk about what they think about interoperability.
+* Kaliya - Authentic Data & KERI and Certificate Transparency - Dave Huseby
+* Kaliya - WACI what WACI how?

+### Anything above here is new, or moved above to focus on

 Meta-topics and Potential quarter-wide or year-long goals:
-3. Venn diagram of interop goals, and scopes/definitions of interop (contextual)
+Venn diagram of interop goals, and scopes/definitions of interop (contextual)

 * Don't lose focus on the map model! [link](https://github.com/decentralized-identity/decentralized-identity.github.io/blob/master/assets/crosscommunity-architecture-survey-oct-2020.pdf)
     * Parallelize (and promote) interop work on totally different scopes
     * Proposed Work Item: **Architectural guidelines**: "if your role in the ecosystem includes X, looks at ABC specs and make sure you speak D and F to maximize interoperability (and/or future-compatibility)"
     * Incorporate/consider [ToIP TIPs](https://github.com/trustoverip/technology-stack-wg/blob/master/TIP_LIFECYCLE_MANAGEMENT.md) and [OIX interop study](https://twitter.com/pamelarosiedee/status/1339223733303570432)